Program Goals and Outcomes

 The Didactic Program in Dietetics has two broad goals with expected objectives for each goal.
 These objectives are measured on a regular basis for the purpose of maintaining quality and making improvements as needed.

 Goal 1.
 The program will prepare graduates for supervised practice programs, graduate education, and employment in foods and nutrition related positions as registered dietitian nutritionists and support students’ timely program completion.

 - Objective 1b.
-Over a 5 year period, at least 60% of graduates will apply for admission to a supervised practice program within 12 months of graduation.
+70% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

 - Objective 1c.
-Over a 5 year period, at least 70% of graduates who apply for admission to a supervised practice program will be admitted within 12 months of graduation.
+60% of program graduates are admitted to a supervised practice program within 12 months of graduation.

 - Objective 1d.
 The mean rating of survey responses from employer and supervised practice program directors for outcomes related to application of knowledge will be >0 on a scale of 1-5 with 5 being excellent.

 - Objective 1e.
 At least 80% of students who apply and are accepted into the Dietetics Program will complete the program within 3 years (150% of program length).